Language

 The commercial root: William Champion and Kalah Game Company

-Modern Kalah is associated with William Julius Champion Jr., who developed the game in the 1940s.
-Mancala World and BoardGameGeek both point to the Kalah Game Company, the patent history, and educational promotion in the United States.
-This matters because Kalah was not documented as an ancient unchanged tradition; it was shaped as an adapted product.
+Mancala World and BoardGameGeek add secondary community context around Kalah Game Company, the patent history, and educational promotion in the United States.
+This matters because Kalah was not documented as an ancient unchanged tradition; it was shaped as an adapted product inside the much older mancala family.

 That explains why there is no universal official ruleset.
 Different places vary the number of stones, the capture rule, the end condition, and the pie rule.
 Board Game Arena explicitly lists variants such as pie rule, empty capture, and starts with 3, 4, 5, or 6 stones per pit.